jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

 ## String

-If we want to pass a single sentence to the ML model, we can use the `StringInputAdapter`.
+To pass a single sentence to the ML model,  use the `StringInputAdapter`.

-First, import the StringInputAdapter.
+First, import the `StringInputAdapter`:

 ```python
 from frogml.sdk.model.adapters import StringInputAdapter
 ```

-Now, configure the predict function to use the input adapter:
+Then, configure the `predict` function to use the input adapter:

 ```python
 @frogml.api(analytics=False, input_adapter=StringInputAdapter())
 def predict(self, texts) -> pd.DataFrame:
 ```

-The `texts` variable will contain a list of string values.
-We can iterate over it and pass them to the model.
+The `texts` variable contains a list of string values.
+Iterate over it and pass them to the model.

-For example, if we added the StringInputAdapter to our example Pytorch text classifier, it would look like this:
+For example, if the `StringInputAdapter` was added to our example Pytorch text classifier:

 ```python
 @frogml.api(analytics=False, input_adapter=StringInputAdapter())